sakav1111/sakav1111.github.io/_posts/2024-04-24-Java - Enum Guide.md

 ## Enum with Values & Methods

 1. Identify the required aruments
-2.Create Enums by passing aruments values
+2. Create Enums by passing aruments values
-3.Write methods for getting values getDepartmentByCode & getDepartmentValues 4.You can also group enums by **EnumSet**, we also have **EnumMap** 5.You can define methods with default implemetations, which is common for all enums.
+3. Write methods for getting values getDepartmentByCode & getDepartmentValues
+4. You can also group enums by **EnumSet**, we also have **EnumMap**
+5. You can define methods with default implemetations, which is common for all enums.
-6.You can override default method implenetation for specific eums.
+6. You can override default method implenetation for specific eums.

 ```